bobintornado/bobintornado.github.io/_posts/2015-12-29-Multiple-Images-Uploading-With-CarrierWave-and-PostgreSQL-Array.markdown

 ***And Your mileage may vary.***

+***Notice 2: if you last image deletion bug or all images deletion issue, refer to this github [issue](https://github.com/carrierwaveuploader/carrierwave/issues/1990) for fix.***

 TL;DR. Jump to fully completed [sample codes](https://github.com/bobintornado/sample-gallery-app-with-carrierwave) on Github.

 In this blog post I am going to demonstrate how to implement multiple images uploading related features by using CarrierWave and PostgreSQL Array, and I am going to illustrate the technique in the context of a sample gallery application.